reddit-pygame/puzzle-challenge/README.md

-#A Real Puzzler
+#A Puzzling World

-This challenge focuses on using Pygame's [mixer]() to add music and sound effects.
-The provided code allows the user to select a regional world map, creates a jigsaw puzzle from the image and allows the user to connect pieces to build the puzzle.
+This challenge focuses on using Pygame's mixer to add music and sound effects.
+The provided code allows the user to select a regional world map, creates a jigsaw puzzle from the image and allows the user to connect pieces to assemble the puzzle.

 Github repo: